 Tip #5: Figure Out What You’re Going to Say

 When you draft an office action response, you spend time sharpening your amendments and arguments.
-You should take the same approach when you prepare for an examiner interview.
+You should take the same approach when you prepare for a patent examiner interview.

 Examiners will usually only grant one interview, so you should not waste your opportunity.
 More importantly, under the MPEP, interviews for “sounding out” the examiner are prohibited.
 When you and your client discuss the possibility of interviewing the case, you should have specific issues you want to discuss with the examiner and a clear goal.